MussaMilanzi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8.
 The script sets the permission to the file hello.
 Task 9.
 The script sets the mode of the file hello.
 Task 10.
 The script sets the mode of the file hello the same as olleh’s mode.
 Task 11.
-The script adds execute permissions to all subdirectories of the current directory for the owner, the group owner and all other users.
+The script adds execute permissions to all subdirectories of the current directory for the owner.
+Task 12.
+The script creates a directory called my dir with permissions 751 in the working directory